 The climate in Andasibe is mostly comfortably warm during the daytime, but it can get quite cold in the nights.
-And it’s of course always wet, even during the “dry” season, so please bring your rain coat and waterproof boots.
+And it’s of course always wet, even during the “dry” season, so please bring your raincoat and waterproof boots.

 Andasibe’s infrastructure is really good.
 You can choose restaurants and hotels of your choice and budget, almost all have warm water and electricity available all day long.
 Nowadays some even offer free wifi.
 There is also a campground in the neighboured Mitsinjo reserve.

 Flora & Fauna:

 Despite its small size, the reserve is an untouched paradise for endemic animals and plants, where you can spend easily a whole day and enjoy pure nature.
 Some group of Indris, the biggest lemur on Earth, can be watched here in its natural habitat, and its white-headed relatives, the diademed sifakas (Propithecus diadema), jump between the treetops, too.
 Some other lemurs such as wooly lemurs (Avahi laniger) can be seen and you will surely find your personal favorite among these unique animals.

 For reptiles and amphibian lovers, the reserve offers countless frogs along its crystal clear river (among them Boophis pyrrhus, Boophis viridis, and madagascariensis) and several amazing chameleons Chamäleons (Furcifer wilsii, Calumma parsonii cristifer, Calumma nasutum and brevicorne) in the forest.
 This is also a place to find the unique satanic leaf-tailed gecko (Uroplatus phantasticus).
 Bizarre insects like the famous giraffe-necked weevil (Trachelophorus giraffae) are part of the forest, too.